Did you know that ‘quick fixes’ to pull out your child’s loose baby tooth may cause more damage?

 A common practice is to pretend to look at the loose tooth and then suddenly grab it and yank it out.
 Another home technique is to tie a thread or dental floss to the tooth and pull it out.
 I have had experiences of children developing a tremendous phobia for the dental floss once they have experienced its use in such a manner on their teeth.

-Most adults do not realise that although the baby tooth may appear to be very loose, it is still attached to the gums which has a tremendous amount of attachment and pain fibres.
+Most adults do not realise that although the baby tooth may appear to be very loose, it is still attached to the gums which have a tremendous amount of attachment and pain fibres.
 The “forceful tug” with the fingers or thread, tears the tooth from gums and causes intense pain and bleeding.